RutlandMint/Documents/Member Agreements/studio_member_addendum.md

 * Upon signing this Membership Addendum, prospective studio members will be required to submit a $190 damage deposit.

 * All prospective studio members will be subject to a screening process to determine compatibility with GRMS's community goals and must complete a safety orientation before being permitted to use any studio space.
-GRMS will refund studio fees and the damage deposit to the prospective member if GRMS's staff ultimately determines that the prospective member will not be a good fit as a studio member.
+GRMS will refund unused studio fees and the damage deposit to the prospective member if GRMS's staff ultimately determines that the prospective member will not be a good fit as a studio member.

 * Under no circumstances may a studio member attempt to sublet, assign or otherwise permit a third party to occupy any GRMS studio space.
 If an entity member undergoes a change in control (in which more than one-half of the interest in the entity is sold or transferred to a third party), the entity member must notify GRMS and request permission to continue use of the studio space, which may be granted in GRMS's sole discretion.